Ihapmustapha/rs-technical-assessment/README.md

 # Robusta Technical Frontend Task

+App's been implemented using zero dependencies, however multiple dev dependencies are used.
+The dev dependencies provide handy development environnement that supports meaningfull commits, linted and well formatted code beside providing simple development server to run the app localy.
+App's user interface based on Bootstrap v4.5.0.

 ## Scripts

 -  `npm start` Runs the app in the development mode.
 Open http://localhost:5000 to view it in the browser.